 Tent City 4 has in the past moved from host to host on the east side of Lake Washington, however, recent difficulties in finding churches willing to host the camp has led the residents to move to non-permitted sites.
 Tent City 4 can house up to 100 residents with a one-night emergency capacity of 120.

-Tent City 5 is one of three camps being authorized by the City of Seattle on municipal land.
+Tent City 5 is one of six camps authorized by the City of Seattle to be sited on municipal land and receiving some financial support from the city.
 These camps are part of the city’s response to the rising level of homelessness (2015 levels were 21% higher than in 2014, and 2016 levels rose another 19% over that) and the deaths of 57 homeless people on the streets in 2015.
-Unlike the other camps, which have to move around, these camps will be stable for at least two years, with possible extensions for the third year.
+Unlike the other camps, which have to move around, these camps will be stable for at least one year, with a possible extension for a second year.
 Housing about 75 residents, Tent City 5 offers optional case management services through a partnership with the Low Income Housing Institute (LIHI).

-Licton Springs, opened in March 2017, is a low-barrier tiny house village supported by the City of Seattle, and managed by SHARE/WHEEL and LIHI.
+Licton Springs village, opened in April 2017, is a low-barrier tiny house village sited on private land, financially supported in part by the City of Seattle, and co-managed by SHARE/WHEEL and LIHI.
 This tiny house village will accept residents who are still struggling with drug and alcohol addiction.
 Unlike all the other camps in the Puget Sound, this community is not self-managed, but has paid staff on site.
 We will add more information about Licton Springs as it becomes available.

 Camp Unity Eastside is a camp of no more than 100 residents that moves from host to host on the east side of Lake Washington.
 Camp Unity has formed its own non-profit organization which a board of directors that manages the camp, and residents contribute $1/day toward the cost of running the camp.